wberman27/web-sprint-challenge-adding-data-persistence/README.md

 4. What do we need in order to have a _many to many_ relationship between two tables?

-In order to have a many to many relationship between two tables you must use a junction or appointment table that uses their primary keys.
+In order to have a many to many relationship between two tables you must use a junction table that uses their primary keys.